hasura/ndc-spec/specification/src/specification/queries/grouping.md

 ## Examples

-This example paritions the `articles` collection by `author_id`, and then returns the row count for each group.
+This example partitions the `articles` collection by `author_id`, and then returns the row count for each group.
 That is, it computes the number of articles written by each author:

 ```json
 {{#include ../../../../ndc-reference/tests/query/group_by_with_star_count/request.json:1 }}